dekuNukem/Film-Packaging/README.md

 The designs may be protected under copyright and trademark laws.
 Use at your own risk.

+The MIT License applies only to the non-image source codes.

 ## Questions or Comments?

 Get in touch by joining [the Discord chatroom](https://discord.gg/yvBx7dVG4B), or email `skate.huddle-6r@icloud.com` !